peteamiri/Tutorials/SalesForce/Readme.md

 # SalesForce Tutorials

+The following is an outlike and guidleine

 ## MVC Architecture of Salesforce
+* Introduction to Salesforce,
+* understanding the MVC Architecture,
+* overview of Salesforce 501,
+* the Visualforce MVC Model,
+* defining Collections,
+* defining Sets,
-Introduction to Salesforce, understanding the MVC Architecture, overview of Salesforce 501, the Visualforce MVC Model, defining Collections, Sets, declaring a Set and using in Operation, list method in Salesforce and understanding Map.
+* declaring a Set and using in Operation,
+* list method in Salesforce and understanding Map.

 ## Introduction to JavaScript
-Using JavaScript in Visualforce pages, deploying Salesforce Object Query Language, using Query Editor for editing queries, working with Iterators on multiple objects, generating a Query.
+* Using JavaScript in Visualforce pages,
+* deploying Salesforce Object Query Language,
+* using Query Editor for editing queries,
+* working with Iterators on multiple objects, generating a Query.

 ## Salesforce Apex Data
-Understanding the Salesforce Apex language, Apex Data Types, introduction to Apex Triggers, importance of Triggers, Trigger – before and after use cases, types of Triggers, the Trigger operations, understanding the Trigger context, writing Triggers, generating error messages, old and new Trigger.
+* Understanding the Salesforce Apex language,
+* Apex Data Types, introduction to Apex Triggers,
+* importance of Triggers,
+* Trigger – before and after use cases,
+* types of Triggers,
+* the Trigger operations,
+* understanding the Trigger context, writing Triggers,
+* generating error messages,
+* old and new Trigger.

 ## Triggers Overview
-The various scenarios in which Triggers can be fired, understanding Insert Trigger, Update Trigger, working with After Update & After Insert Trigger, relationship between Accounts, Contacts & Opportunities in Salesforce, updating account records, mapping account IDs, comparing Trigger.newmap and Trigger.oldmap.
+* The various scenarios in which Triggers can be fired,
+* understanding Insert Trigger,
+* Update Trigger,
+* working with After Update & After Insert Trigger,
+* relationship between Accounts,
+* Contacts & Opportunities in Salesforce,
+* updating account records,
+* mapping account IDs,
+* comparing Trigger.newmap and Trigger.oldmap.

 ## Introduction to Wrapper Classes
-Understanding Salesforce Wrapper Classes, various Class methods and data structures, properties of Wrapper Classes, the test classes in Salesforce, executing Apex Class.
+* Understanding Salesforce Wrapper Classes,
+* various Class methods and data structures,
+* properties of Wrapper Classes,
+* the test classes in Salesforce,
+* executing Apex Class.

 ## Understanding Developer Console
-Introduction to Salesforce Developer Console, IDE for creating, testing and debugging applications, checking and executing Salesforce Test Classes, making changes in Classes, working with Eclipse platform and Plugin, scheduling a custom-level class.
+* Introduction to Salesforce Developer Console,
+* IDE for creating,
+* testing and debugging applications,
+* checking and executing Salesforce Test Classes,
+* making changes in Classes,
+* working with Eclipse platform and Plugin,
+* scheduling a custom-level class.

 ## Apex Scheduling
-Scheduling Apex Classes using Apex Scheduler, writing Apex Classes that implement Sscheduleable Interface, monitoring and stopping execution of Scheduled Apex Jobs, understanding the concept of Visualforce Pages.
+* Scheduling Apex Classes using Apex Scheduler,
+* writing Apex Classes that implement Sscheduleable Interface,
+* monitoring and stopping execution of Scheduled Apex Jobs, understanding the concept of Visualforce Pages.

 ## Standard/Custom Controller
 Understanding of Standard and Custom Controllers in Salesforce, the concepts and differences between the two, working with Standard Controller, validation rules and controller actions, building a Custom Controller, designing a new Visualforce Page and Account, HTML Tags in Salesforce, learning Apex programming.